-Don’t worry if you are screaming what the flippin’ eck is she talking about?
+Don’t worry if you are screaming what the flippin’ heck is she talking about?
 In the beginning, I did not know my plugins from my permalinks but my good friend, YouTube, had a video for everything – don’t be afraid to YouTube ‘how to’ if unsure.

-SEO is one of main things bloggers do to get more followers to their site.
+SEO is one of the main things bloggers do to get more followers to their site.
 In the future, this traffic will make you money through your affiliate sales.
 This is the stage I am currently at.
 Join our support group to meet link-minded bloggers like yourself and keep in touch via our newsletter.
 We send information, updates and a monthly newsletter to our subscribers.
 Sign up here.

 10. Guest post your SEO through the roof

 Reach out to other bloggers with a specific story that you can fill a gap in their niche with, but also meet your own needs – you want to expose that keyword we mentioned above and get your article hyperlinked back – this is called backlinking and can help with your Google ranking.

 Alternatively, look out for call outs in Facebook groups for collaborative posts (‘best sunsets in Thailand… etc).
 Guest posting is a great way to get to know other bloggers and also get backlinks to your own blog (ask politely for a link to an article on a keyword instead of your homepage).
 It also gives your name some exposure and the chance to sell your charming writing skills!

 Rome wasn’t built in a day, as they say, and blogging is very much about developing skills as it is about sharing your life with your audience.
 Try to enjoy the experience, take pleasure in writing, read other (your niche and technical) blogs, and if you are stuck just ask the blogging communities that you’ve joined for help.
 Don’t sweat the small things!
 The next CMS update will break something else anyway.